04 Jun What a Mobile Phone Fast Can Do for Your Weight

 A silent retreat in rural England might sound peaceful, but it was nothing but — at least not in my mind.
-There, all hell broke lose as soon as the silence started.
+There, all hell broke loose as soon as the silence started.
 I despised practically every single second of the nine days and desperately wanted it to end.
 Because my mental experience was pure torture: I was overwhelmed with the darkest thoughts.
 All of my mistakes in life, relationships I’d screwed up, embarrassing things I’d said and done.

-I feel pain like this in my everyday life too, but then I can do something to comfort myself: call a friend, read a blog, watch a TV show.
-At this retreat, none of these options were available.
-I had to just sit there in silence and try my best to meditate while the one painful memory after the other kept popping up in my head.
+I feel pain like this in my everyday life too, but then I can do something to comfort myself: like call a friend, read a blog, or watch a TV show.
+At the retreat, none of these options were available.
+Instead, I had to just sit there in silence and try my best to meditate while the one painful memory after the other kept popping up in my head.
 I felt like the loneliest and most failed person in the world.
 I cried (silently, of course) and just wanted to run away from it all.

 But I didn’t.
 I was playing with the thought of giving up, but I didn’t want to tell my coach that I hadn’t followed through.
 So I carried on — but with the obsession of comfort eating.

 Food became my main source of consolation in my teens, and the overeating that followed had devastating effects on my life.
 I’ve wholeheartedly worked over the last few years to liberate myself from this destructive relationship with food.
-It was therefore disappointing and painful to find myself at this retreat, half a lifetime later, feeling just as vulnerable and empty as I’d been at age fifteen.
+Therefore, it was disappointing and painful to find myself at this retreat, half a lifetime later, feeling just as vulnerable and empty as I’d been at age fifteen.
 So not only did I feel utter loneliness and misery, but I also felt like a failure for wanting to comfort eat.

 Because indulging in food was not really on the silent retreat’s agenda.
-The opposite: we were practising “mindful eating” by eating slowly in silence.
+The opposite: We were practicing “mindful eating” by eating slowly in silence.
 I became painfully aware of how I usually eat with little attention to the food — quickly, preferably while reading some gossip blog.
 Without my computer or phone next to me at the table at the retreat, I felt almost handicapped.
 And then there was my urge to eat for consolation…

 So did I practice “mindfulness” by noting my feelings with curiosity and detachment without acting on them?
 Not really.
 I must admit that I had a few slices of bread, which is the essence of rock’n’roll when you’re acting out at a silent retreat.
-I felt awful: I was both practising old behaviour and disrespecting the mindful eating policy.
+I felt awful: I was both practicing old behavior and disrespecting the mindful eating policy.
 And although bread munching is certainly no crime, I’m terrified of going back to my binge eating days with my health in ruins.

-An exception to the rule of silence was a couple of talks with the monk and his assistant, who were teaching the meditation, to make sure that we were on track.
+An exception to the silence rule was a couple of talks with the monk and his assistant, who were teaching the meditation, to make sure that we were on track.
 I shared my struggle with them: that I had joined the retreat because I needed mindfulness in my life, but that I felt so far from it.

 The monk’s assistant was encouraging.
 He said that it was wonderful that at least I knew in what area I needed to improve.
 I wouldn’t achieve it overnight, and who knew how long it would take.
 But the important thing was to stick to a daily practice and keep moving in that direction.

 The monk smiled and said that it was ok.
-If I happened to overindulge with bread yet another time, he told me to just pick myself up and start again.
+If I happened to overindulge with bread, yet another time, he told me just to pick myself up and start again.

 On my healing journey over the years, I’ve come across the concept that it’s “when the chips are down” that you know how well you’re really doing.
 My silent retreat experience was a painful — but necessary — realization that I need to up my ante to stay on track with my healthy eating.
-I can’t afford to rest on my laurels by being lazy or complacent when I’m feeling “fine”.
+I can’t afford to rest on my laurels by being lazy or complacent when I’m feeling “fine.”
 I must put in the work every single day, to create the buffer that I will need on the days when I won’t be faring well.

-That’s why every single day since the retreat, I’ve started my days with 40 minutes of meditation and mindful drinking of my Bulletproof Coffee.
+That’s why every single day since the retreat, I’ve started my days with 20 minutes of meditation and mindful drinking of my Bulletproof Coffee.
 Ideally, I would eat my other meals mindfully too.
 But it’s more important that I’m setting a realistic goal for myself and build on that.
-I’m keeping myself accountable to my coach, by telling him every few weeks the status of my practice.
+I’m keeping myself accountable to my coach by telling him every few weeks the status of my practice.